SurniaUlula/wpsso-organization/readme.txt

 		* Twitter Business @username (localized)
 		* YouTube Business Channel URL (localized)

-* Select a more specific Schema Organization sub-type for Google's Knowlege Graph and Organization markup.

-* Select an optional location (ie. place or address) for your Schema Organization markup when used with the [WPSSO Place and Local SEO Markup](https://wordpress.org/plugins/wpsso-plm/) add-on.

 <h3>WPSSO ORG Premium Features</h3>

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires the management of multiple organizations, then you may want the Premium version for those additional features.

-* Provides a selection of Organizations for the [WPSSO Schema JSON-LD Markup add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) publisher, event organizer, event performer, job hiring organization, and related Schema property values.
+* Provides an Organization selector for the [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on (to select an alternate publisher, service provider, event organizer, event performer, hiring organization, and more).

 <h3>WPSSO Core Plugin Required</h3>